4Packaging becomes first company to be HD-certified

 Narrow engraving tolerances result in high color fidelity during proof printing and production, and also enable rapid color adjustment in the press.
 It is therefore vital in electromechanical engraving to calibrate the system before each engraving.
 This measure – called the “testcut” – ensures the current condition of the engraving copper and engraving system has no impact on the engraving result.
 Using the SprintEasy measuring station, the current condition of the engraving stylus is also taken into account during the testcut.

-4Packaging utilizes SprintEasy as a vital quality tool for cylinder engraving and uses the Certified Engraving calibration procedure on the HelioKlischograph systems.
-Certified Engraving combines measurement using an autofocus camera with an algorithm that automatically aligns the target engraving values and the actual engraving values.
+4Packaging utilizes SprintEasy as a vital quality tool for cylinder engraving and uses the CellEye calibration procedure on the HelioKlischograph systems.
+CellEye combines measurement using an autofocus camera with an algorithm that automatically aligns the target engraving values and the actual engraving values.
 The procedure is based on a volume-oriented, three-dimensional measurement that compensates for geometrical distortions and the stylus wear of the engraving diamond.

 Laser engraving